 Membre

-It is an abbreviation of “mental breakdown” and literally means a painful mental state.
+An abbreviation of “mental breakdown,” which literally means a painful mental state.

-When you hear something you don’t believe, you say, “Really?
-“Is it serious?” when you hear something you don’t believe.
+When you hear an unbelievable story, you say, “Really?
+“Is it serious?” when you hear an unbelievable story.

 Otsu,Otsu

 It is often used in the context of thanking someone for their hard work, as in its original meaning.
-As an applied version, the phrase “otsu-ari” can also be used with the addition of “arigato” (thank you).
+As an applied version, the phrase “otsu-ari,” which also includes “thank you,” is also used.
 Some young people use the phrase “otsu-ari desu” (“It’s time for you to go”) with a slightly more polite nuance when addressing an older person with whom they have a close relationship.

 On the other hand, the phrase is increasingly used ironically among young people.
-For example, “boast, otsu” is used to describe someone who is constantly boasting, and “process, otsu” is used to describe Instagrammers who upload extremely processed self portraits.
-In addition to the above, there are various other uses, such as ” Sleeping in, Otsu ” for someone who oversleeps and is late for work.
+For example, “boast, Otsu” is used to describe a person who constantly boasts about his or her work, and “process, Otsu” is used to describe an Instagrammer who uploads extremely manipulated self portraits.
+Other than the above, there are many other uses, such as ” Sleeping in, Otsu ” for someone who oversleeps and is late for work.

 Torima